George Washington in the French and Indian War: Diplomacy and military politics

 The Virginia Burgesses voted to raise a second regiment of 1,000 men in addition to Washington's, both of which would participate in the Forbes expedition under Washington's overall command.
 Forbes was apparently already aware of Washington's reputation, writing that he was "a good and knowing Officer in the Back Country."
 Washington, as he had with other army commanders, hoped for notice and sponsorship, and asked General John Stanwix to "[m]ention me in favorable terms to General Forbes."
 Forbes ordered the Virginia troops to gather at Winchester while the army began cutting a new road from Carlisle, Pennsylvania toward Fort Duquesne.
-Based in part on advice from Washington, Forbes spent much of the spring and summer negotiating with the Ohio Indians for their support.
-A preliminary agreement was reached in August in which many of those Indians, led by chief Teedyuscung, agreed to abandon their alliance with the French.
+Based in part on advice from Washington, Forbes spent much of the spring and summer negotiating with the Native Americans of the Ohio Country for their support.
+A preliminary agreement was reached in August in which many of those Native Americans, led by chief Teedyuscung, agreed to abandon their alliance with the French.
 Washington and his troops were first given the task of improving the road between Fort Frederick and Fort Cumberland, and did not join with the main army at Fort Bedford until late summer.

 At this point Forbes was faced with a choice of routes.
 He could cut a new road directly across western Pennsylvania, or he could go south and pick up Braddock's route.
 Washington extensively lobbied Forbes and other British officers to use Braddock's route, which would have been more advantageous to Virginia interests.
 Forbes and others took a dim view of this activity, suspecting personal and provincial financial motivation.
 In response to a letter in which Washington bemoaned "our Enterprize [is] Ruind", and blamed Colonel Henry Bouquet for his advocacy of the Pennsylvania route, Forbes angrily wrote, "I am now at the bottom, of their Scheme against this new road" and chastised Washington, writing that his heavy-handed advocacy "was a shame for any officer to be Concerned in."
 Forbes ultimately chose the Pennsylvania route for pragmatic military reasons: the army, was expected to occupy and hold Fort Duquesne, and would require a reliable supply route, and the Pennsylvania route was superior for this purpose.
 However, as the expedition pushed west and Forbes learned that the last ridge to cross would prove particularly difficult, he granted that Washington and other advocates of the Virginia route may have been correct in their assessment of the chosen route's problems.